Stow-on-the-Wold(Last Updated On: 14th February 2020)

 The restaurant at The Slaughters Manor House is one of the most acclaimed in the Cotswolds, and the proud holder of three AA rosettes by the AA Restaurant Guide.
 Nik Chappell, executive chef, focuses his menus on celebrating the Cotswolds’ excellent regional produce.

-In 2005, Pete and Louise Robinson bought this former butcher’s shop and have turned it into one of the most popular restaurants in The Cotswolds.
-With casual dining, a warm and inviting atmosphere and an extensive menu to suit all tastes, The Old Butchers is a must-stop for anyone travelling to or through Stow on the Wold.
-The Old Butchers is also able to cater for private functions on and off-site.
-They are the exclusive caterers for the annual Longborough Festival Opera.
+A former butcher’s shop now one of the most popular restaurants in Stow-on-the-Wold.
+Casual dining, with an extensive menu to suit all tastes, The Old Butchers also caters for private functions on and off-site, and they are the exclusive caterers for the annual Longborough Festival Opera.
+(See ‘Art & Culture’ above.)

 Dining in Cutler’s Restaurant is an important part of your visit to Number Four.
 At this stylish eatery, Executive Chef Patron, Brian Cutler and his team serve up a combination of classic English and continental dishes, incorporating many locally, supplied products, with the emphasis on seasonality and flavour.
 We take pride in offering food of a consistently high quality and warm and friendly service.
 Relax and enjoy an aperitif or glass of champagne in our comfortable lounge bar prior to dining.
 The Bar is open all day and we welcome non-residents for a drink, snack or to dine with us.

 In the picturesque village of Nether Westcote, just 5 miles from Stow-on-the-Wold, the Feathered Nest offers a cosy, warm and welcoming atmosphere.
 Award-winning modern British dining in the pub, restaurant and patio areas.